ovh/php-ovh/README.md

 ## OVHcloud API authentication

-To use the OVHcloud APIs you need three credentials :
+To use the OVHcloud APIs you need three credentials:

 * An application key
 * An application secret